-An additional challenge to characterizing the impact of AD on patients and caregivers is the difficulty of collecting patient-important outcomes that accurately reflect all aspects of disease impact and caregiving.
+An additional challenge of characterizing the impact of AD on patients and caregivers is the difficulty of collecting patient-important outcomes that accurately reflect all aspects of disease impact and caregiving.
 Many standardized measures capture cognition and function but may not simultaneously assess other important aspects of quality of life.
 For example, in addition to cognition and function, patients ranked emotional stability and well-being, preventing a "loss of self," becoming a burden on their families and caregivers, and personal safety as important outcomes to consider.
 Additionally, objective assessment of patients, particularly at later stages of the disease, may be difficult.
 While caregivers can provide important observations about patient symptoms and needs, they may introduce bias into current methods of assessing patient quality of life.
 Additionally, caregiving patterns may differ in minority populations due to cultural factors and, thus, the caregiver who accompanies a patient to a study assessment, for example, may not be the patient's primary caregiver.

-Clinicians also believe that the main goal of treatment for AD is not necessarily to extend life but to improve function and maintain independence, and that disease-modifying drugs would be a welcome addition to the treatment arsenal.
-However, because there have been multiple purported disease-modifying drugs that have previously failed during the clinical trial phase, and one of the main tenets of treating older adults is to minimize adverse effects, they are cautious and feel they need clear evidence demonstrating a beneficial effect and minimal harm from a new therapy before recommending it broadly to patients.
+Clinicians also believe that the main goal of treatment for AD is not necessarily to extend life but to improve function and maintain independence.
+They also stated that effective disease-modifying drugs would be a welcome addition to the treatment arsenal.
+However, because there have been multiple disease-modifying drugs targeting amyloid that have previously failed during the clinical trial phase, some disease experts expressed doubt about whether amyloid is the main or only causal pathway for AD.
+Furthermore, since one of the main tenets of treating older adults is to minimize adverse effects, clinicians are cautious and feel they need clear evidence demonstrating a beneficial effect and minimal harm from a new therapy before recommending it broadly to patients.